mtwango/wordpress-plugin/README.md

 ## Forked from

-This plugin is based on [ComposerSymlinks](https://github.com/somework/composer-symlinks) and modified to be used with Drupal 7 Composer based installations.
-Mona Composer Plugin is released under same license.
+This plugin is based on [Mona Composer Plugin](https://github.com/druidfi/mona-plugin) and modified to be used with WordPress Composer based installations.
+WordPress Composer Plugin is released under same license.

 ## License